The Deep Optimism Manifesto

 3. Previous eco-scares and doomsday predictions have proven to be false.
 Everything from Malthus’s predictions of mass starvation to Silent Spring (DDT) to alar to acid rain to nuclear winter to ocean acidification to ozone to The Population Bomb to mass extinctions to insect populations crashing to bee colony collapse to soy products causing everything from cancer to infertility.
 Sea levels are not rising more than they were in the 1800s.
 Polar bears are thriving.
 Extinction rates aren’t particularly high and are not increasing.
 These scares are always invisible and always out in the future.
 The scare is great for media sales, so they amplify it.
 Social media amplifies it further.

 4. As technology advances, dematerialization reduces the use of natural resources.
+People who argue that “the earth is finite” are falling into the Malthusian trap of thinking that our use of resources won’t change.
+But they are changing faster and faster.
 Your mobile phone is now your camera, answering machine, calendar, pen, video camera, watch, and much more.
 Soon it will be your heart monitor, baby monitor, chauffeur, doctor, and much more.
 Car sharing, mass transport, megacities, and other developments will reduce our requirements for raw materials.
 We reached peak factory worker on planet earth more than 15 years ago.
 We have already reached peak farmland and soon peak milk.
 Even though the population is growing, we produce more and more value with less and less material.
 For more than 60 commodities, we are already on the downslope, even as populations continue to grow (see video below).
 Bonus — no need to colonize space or other planets!

 5. There is no workable definition of the word “sustainable.”
 Innovation continues to creatively destroy products and processes we are used to.
 People are always finding more effective ways to do old things and replacing them with entirely new things.
 Most of the products and jobs we have today will be gone in twenty years.
 Even on the scale of a few years, you are better off imagining what comes next than how to make existing products “sustainable.”
 For example, it makes sense to recycle metals and other materials, but it doesn’t yet make sense to recycle plastics.
 Do not go for the ruse of “sustainability.”
 Rather, make it easier for entrepreneurs to innovate.
 Markets are better at allocating resources than governments are.